firegloves/MemPOI/README.md

 ### Force Generation

-MemPOI 1.2 introduces the `forceGeneration` property that helps you to ignore some possible errors, if possible.
+MemPOI 1.2 introduces the `forceGeneration` property that helps you to ignore some errors, if possible.
-Force Generation is still experimental, a list of all supported errors to ignore will be available in future releases.
+Force Generation is still experimental, here a temp list of the managed errors:

+- Specifying as sources for a Table an area reference and all sheet data, all sheet data takes precedence and the area reference will be ignored
+- Specifying no source for a Table will force the table to use all sheet data as a source
+- Specifying 2 sources for a PivotTable (one area reference and one table) the area reference takes precedence and the table is ignored
+- Specifying 2 sheet sources for a PivotTable (one sheet and one table) the table takes precedence and the sheet is ignored
+- If a post data elaboration step is added to a MempoiSheet after have set a null step map, the map is instantiated and the step added

 ---